clinnyp/clintonphilathong/README.md

 ### Hi there 👋

-- 💻 Software Engineer
+- 💻 Software Engineer at Dolla
-- 📚 Currently studying Electrical & Electronics Engineering at The University of Auckland
+- 📚 Electrical & Electronics Engineering at The University of Auckland
 - 📫 How to reach me:

   - Email - philathongc@gmail.com